firebolt55439/airplay-hangman/README.md

 Check it out!
 Can be executed by simply running the compiled executable (provided in the obj/ directory) on any Mac, or recompiling using Cygwin or a similar layer for Windows, and should compile on Linux without any problems.

+Note that this project uses another repository, namely airplay-lib, a lightweight C++ library written specifically for Airplay photo and video streaming.